KMaselko/COM519/README.md

 Alternatively, a user can access this application with this link: https://boiling-fjord-53043.herokuapp.com/.

+If the provided link on Heroku does not send any requests (for example it does not delete or modify the entries) please run the project on VS Code by following the guide provided above and try again to send a request.

 # Usage
 The application will load the main page as its index which will display all the data in the database.
 To make it more readable, I have implemented a sorting and filtering system so the user would not see hundreds of data in one page.
 This is how it presents itself:
 ![image](https://user-images.githubusercontent.com/92021893/144755134-7bc0f3b6-41a6-4a38-a63c-82d0cdd37292.png)<br/>